 If you believe you may have one of these conditions, it is best to speak to a medical professional who can help assess your situation.
 To read more about these conditions and the symptoms that may present, check out our blog:

 - Pelvic Organ Prolapse: The Hidden Medical Epidemic.

 If you are in active treatment for vaginismus and are ready to try using tampons again, using lubricant may help with the process.

 What should I do?

 So now that you’ve explored some reasons why your tampon may be causing you discomfort, you’re probably wondering what you can do to ease this pain.
 We were wondering the same thing, and that’s what inspired us to create Marlow.

-However, if you’re inserting your tampon correctly, and are simply looking for a way to insert your tampon more comfortably, you can try using our lubricant!
+However, if you’re inserting your tampon correctly, and are simply looking for a way to insert your tampon more comfortably, you can try using a tampon lubricant!

-Our tampons are 100% GOTS certified organic cotton, dermatologist tested, and free of fragrance, dyes, synthetic fibres, and chlorine bleaching.
+Our tampons (the perfect pairing with the marlow lubricant) are 100% GOTS certified organic cotton, dermatologist tested, and free of fragrance, dyes, synthetic fibres, and chlorine bleaching.
 The 100% organic tampons can be a great option for those with sensitive skin.
 We offer light tampons for those with a lighter flow or a combination pack for those who have a flow that varies throughout your cycle (as well as regular and super tampons).